-Digital Innovation and Transformation is a Harvard Business School course designed to equip students to confidently help conceive, lead and execute digital innovation initiatives.
-To enrich the course experience, Professor Greenstein have elected to use this platform for assignments.
-The goal of using Open Knowledge is to stimulate deeper conversation, cross-pollination between ideas, and inclusion of the global "digital transformation" community.
+Digital Innovation and Transformation is a Harvard Business School course designed to equip students to confidently help conceive, lead, and execute digital innovation initiatives.
+To enrich the course experience, Professor Greenstein has elected to use this platform for assignments.
+The goal of using Platform is to stimulate deeper conversation, cross-pollination between ideas, and inclusion of the global "digital transformation" community.

 We invite you to read more and dive in by adding your own thoughts through contributions and comments.